 Go to museums, browse galleries, go shopping, and sample delicious eats in Utah's capital city.

 At the heart of downtown, visitors can browse museums and galleries, sample endless dining and shopping options, enjoy an arts festival, attend a Broadway musical, visit the zoo, catch a symphony or planetarium cosmic light show, or enjoy some picking at a farmers market.
-Nestled at the base of the Wasatch Range, you are also only minutes from streams and trails to hike and bike.
+Nestled at the base of the Wasatch Range, you're only minutes from trails to hike and bike.

 A recent addition to the bustling Salt Lake scene is City Creek Center.
 This 23-acre, sustainably designed mixed-use development includes retail stores, restaurants, and residential and office space.
 City Creek offers a unique shopping experience featuring 90-plus stores and restaurants, including Nordstrom, Macy's, Michael Kors, and Coach in a pedestrian-friendly environment.